bagouryy/choco-mining/README.md

 1 2 3 5
 ```

-In this example, we have 5 items in the set `I = {1,2,3,4,5}`.
+In this example, we have 5 items denoted by `I = {1,2,3,4,5}`.
 Each row of the file represents a transaction(a transaction is a subset of `I`).
 The first transaction contains the items `{1,3,4}`, the second the items `{2,3,5}`, etc...
-The frequency of an itemset is the number of times it appears in the database.
+An itemset (or pattern) is a subset of `I`.
+The frequency of an itemset is the number of transactions in which it appears in the database.
 For example, the itemset `{1,3,5}` has a frequency of `2` since it appears in the 3th and 5th row of the database.

 Using this database, we want to extract all the closed itemsets w.r.t. the frequency that have a frequency `>= 1`.
 We say that an itemset `x` is closed w.r.t. the frequency if it has no superset `y` with the same frequency.
 For example, `{3}` is a closed itemset w.r.t. the frequency but `{1}` is not since `freq({1}) = freq({1,3}) = 3`.